Manisha11sep/graphql-mini/README.md

 #### Instructions
 - declare a variable `PersonType` that is equal to a `new GraphQLObjectType` that takes in an Object
 - this Object requires a `name` property, we will give this a value of `Person`.
-This defines how our Person Object is structured
+This defines how our Person Object is structured.
+Now we can add a `fields` property that is a function.
+This function returns an Object that had the different fields we want on the PersonType Object.
 - let's add `id, name, height` properties to our PersonType Object for now

 #### Solution